 When car accident victims come to us, they often want to know whether their case is going to settle or they are going to have to go to court.
 While it’s impossible to predict how a case will be resolved until it actually concludes, it’s instructive to keep in mind…

 Class Action Lawsuits and How They Work

-You’ve probably heard advertisements on TV or on the radio, or perhaps have gotten invitations in the mail, to join a class action lawsuit.
+You’ve probably heard advertisements on TV or on the radio, or perhaps have gotten invitations in the mail, to join a class-action lawsuit.
 This is a common response to a mass tort, which simply means that the negligent or malicious actions of one party have negatively affected more than one person.
-Some examples of mass torts would be: defective products, unsafe medications, and traumatic incidents such as plane crashes or building collapses.
-When one action impacts a whole group of people, they may be able to come together and file a lawsuit, known as a class action lawsuit.
+Some examples of mass torts would be: defective products, unsafe medications, and traumatic incidents such as plane crashes or building collapse.
+When one action impacts a whole group of people, they may be able to come together and file a lawsuit, known as a class-action lawsuit.

 Sometimes, class action lawsuits are used to settle disputes, like those within a business or family group, but most often, they include a selection of unrelated individuals who have all suffered a similar fate.
 These suits are often set up to award compensatory (monetary) damages to the victims.
 The most common arrangement is a group of individuals (plaintiffs) pursuing a case against one person or company (defendant), and this is known as a “plaintiff class action” suit.
 However, some cases may involve more than one defendant, representing a group of defendants, and this would be known as a “defendant class” action suit.